Cellular connectivity will build a role across the three domains of industrial IoT.

-IoT Now Magazine (ISSN 2397-2793) explores the evolving opportunities and challenges facing CSPs across this sector.
+IoT Now Magazine (ISSN 2397-2793) explores the evolving opportunities and challenges facing service providers across this sector.
 Our exclusive interviews pass on the key lessons learned by industry leaders in next gen Machine-to-Machine (M2M) and Internet of Things (IoT) services.

 In this issue: In this issue: TALKING HEADS: Bernd Gross, the CTO of Software AG, shares his [...]

 The global edge computing market is expected to reach $6.72 billion by 2022.

 The dependence on cloud, the reliance on internet connectivity and the enormous growth and potential of the IoT are some of the key factors driving Telecoms towards the edge.

 Edge computing and Telecom’s position as a key player in this emerging architecture is an important paradigm shift and [...]

 With many more ‘things’ being connected as part of the IoT, one of the most critical obstacles facing enterprises is ensuring ‘always on’ connectivity for their devices.

 In the case of service providers and device OEMs, who may have global operations and where being connected is closely related to the service they offer – no connectivity = no service.

 Cisco predicted that 50 billion devices would be connected by 2020 and, despite the enthusiasm for IoT, we are still massively short of this with current estimates at around 9 billion.
 Research indicates that this is primarily due to IoT projects being more challenging than anticipated, with 60% of organisations saying they underestimated the complexity involved, particularly when [...]